 If You've Had Loss of Water Pressure

 If your visual inspection shows that there was a loss of pressure or the water system has been damaged, it is likely that your water may be contaminated with bacteria.
 Damaged components should be repaired or replaced.
 Anytime a water system loses pressure, the water should be tested for the presence of bacteria before it is used for drinking or cooking.
-Anytime the well or water system is repaired, it should be disinfected after a repair is made and then tested to ensure the water is safe for drinking or cooking.Testing Your Well for Bacteria
+Anytime the well or water system is repaired, it should be disinfected after a repair is made and then tested to ensure the water is safe for drinking or cooking.Testing Your Well

 webpage.
-You can also go to the Santa Clara Valley Water District
+You can also go to the Santa Clara Valley Water District list of certified laboratories

 You can use your water for showering and flushing toilets.
 Take care to avoid swallowing water from showers or baths.
 You should not use your water for drinking or cooking purposes unless you have boiled or disinfected it.
 This caution includes not washing dishes or other cooking utensils in it.
 While you are waiting to receive the results of bacteria testing, you can boil the water you will be using for drinking and cooking for at least 1 minute at a full rolling boil.
+Boiling will not treat for suspected chemical inorganic contaminants.

 You can also disinfect your well and water system while waiting for sample results.
 If the well tests positive for the presence of coliform bacteria, you should have the well and water system disinfected.
 Instructions for disinfecting wells can be found below.
 Additional information may be found at our Drinking Water Program Website